kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 sent on that backend connection originates from one client-side connection that has negotiated the use of the extensible priority scheme (see {{fairness}}).

-# The Priority Parameters
+# Priority Parameters

 The priority information is a sequence of key-value pairs, providing room for future extensions.
 Each key-value pair represents a priority parameter.

-The Priority HTTP header field is used to transmit this set of parameters when a request or a response is being issued.
-In order to request reprioritization after the requests have been issued, HTTP-version-specific frames are used by clients to transmit this same information.
+The Priority HTTP header field is an end-to-end way to transmit this set of parameters when a request or a response is issued.
+In order to request reprioritization after a request has been issued, HTTP-version-specific frames are used by clients to transmit the same information on a single hop.

 In both cases, the set of priority parameters is encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).